majesityreal/quirky-discord-bot/README.md

-# useless-discord-bot
+# quirky-discord-bot
-The world's most useless discord bot
+An interesting discord bot with fun interactions